jinimbrancalhao/Balance-App/README.md

 **_Future Updates_**

-- One future update I wish to make is I want there to be accounts.
+- One future update I wish to make is authorization.
 People can make their posts either private or anonymous.
 What this would allow for is this app to be a private tool for people to reflect and set goals as well as a social app for people to connect and hear the stories of others.
 - I would love for the styling to be better.
-I would like for there to be more dynamic aspects.
-For example, giving the user more than just text boxes to write.
-Things like emojis could add to the user experience.
+A more dynamic website would make for a far more interesting and engaging user experience.

 **_Credits_**

+- React Bootstrap
+- Stack Overflow